Call Start Action

 throw an AudiumException.

-sent via POST to the call start URI.
-The following figure shows the DTD diagram
+documents are sent via POST to the call start URI.
+The following figure shows

-of the XML document that must be sent in response.
-The DTD for the start of
+the DTD diagram of the XML document that must be sent in response.
+The DTD for

 CallStartResponse.dtd found in the VXML Server

-data cannot be created because the call start action is not an
+cannot be created because the call start action is not an element.

-associate the call to a UID in the user management system.
-The content of the
+used to associate the call to a UID in the user management system.
+The content

-holds the name of the data, and the <custom>
+name attribute holds the name of the data, and the